Shoeless Joe (novel): J.D. Salinger

 W.P.
 Kinsella, who had never met Salinger, created a wholly imagined character (aside from his being a recluse) based on the author of The Catcher in the Rye, a book that had great meaning to him when he was a young man.
 To get a feel for Salinger, he re-read his body of work.

 "I made sure to make him a nice character so that he couldn't sue me."

 In addition to having a character named "Ray Kinsella" in the short story "A Young Girl in 1941 with No Waist at All", Salinger had also used the surname in The Catcher in the Rye (Holden Caulfield's friend Richard Kinsella).

+Additionally, Salinger's mother, Marie Jillich, was born in Atlantic, Iowa, about one-hundred miles in distance from the Dyersville, Iowa, setting of the motion picture version of the novel.

-Known for his litigiousness, Salinger contacted Kinsella's publisher via his attorneys to express outrage over having been portrayed in Shoeless Joe and intimated he would sue should the character "J.D.
-Salinger" appear in any other medium, should Shoeless Joe be adapted.
+Known for his litigiousness, Salinger contacted Kinsella's publisher via his attorneys to express outrage over having been portrayed in Shoeless Joe and intimated he would sue should the character "J. D. Salinger" appear in any other medium, should Shoeless Joe be adapted.

 In the novel Shoeless Joe, Ray Kinsella seeks out J. D. Salinger, although in the film this character was renamed Terence Mann (and was changed to a black man by the casting of James Earl Jones) as the movie producers were worried over being sued by Salinger.
 The producers believed that it was not significant to jettison Salinger, as they figured only 15% of the potential audience would know who the author was.
 Kinsella told Maclean's Magazine in a 2010 interview on the death of Salinger that many of the book's readers believe that Salinger is a wholly fictional character.

 Kinsella denied that Salinger, as a writer, had any particular influence on his own writing.